Art-related career alternatives are often the best choice for a multitude of reasons.

 I shamelessly tell you my ideas are worth following.
 Here is my best advice in a nutshell.

-Choose your goals wisely, evaluate your resources fairly, execute your plan daily, and measure your progress regularly.
+Choose your goals wisely, evaluate your resources fairly, put your plan into action every day, and check your progress often.
 Never be afraid to regroup and move to a higher calling when the spirit moves you, or the situation forces you.

 Be grateful for the many opportunities before you.
 Never measure your success against others.
-Your path is yours alone, uniquely.
-When you understand and acknowledge that you and you only can define your success, your life becomes simplified in the right way.
-Moreover, through such self-awareness, you become oblivious to negative opinions of those who ultimately do not matter to your art career or your alternative art-related career.
+Your path is uniquely yours.
+When you understand and acknowledge that you and you alone can define your success, your life becomes simplified in the right way.
+With this kind of self-awareness, you also stop caring about the negative opinions of people who, in the end, have nothing to do with your art career or your other art-related career.

 Xanadu Gallery artists are all full-timers.

-My art marketing broadcast partner, Jason Horejs, owns Xanadu Gallery in Scottsdale.
+My art marketing and broadcast partner, Jason Horejs, owns Xanadu Gallery in Scottsdale.
 Because of production concerns, he rarely represents artists who are not full-time.
 His reasoning makes sense.
-He is looking for artists committed to their full-time art careers and meeting his minimum production expectations for representation in the gallery.
-He has found the production part is highly problematic for artists with outside obligations.
+He wants artists committed to making art their full-time job and who can meet his minimum production requirements to be shown in the gallery.
+He has found the production part highly problematic for artists with outside obligations.

 I have been in this situation.
 Previously, I blogged using myself as an example.
 At one time, I wrote about Art Marketing News and book publishing as my side hustle.
 I worked full-time in a tech sales and support position for a large domain, hosting, and email provider.
 I found the work both informative and helpful in feeding my inner geek.
-But, more importantly, it provided a needed steady income, health insurance, and retirement benefits.
-Without the job, adequate health coverage was almost unaffordable.
+However, it provided a steady income, health insurance, and retirement benefits.
+Without a job, adequate health coverage was almost unaffordable.

 Art-Related Career Alternatives to a Full-time Art Career

-If you are not yet ready to move into a full-time art career, I hope you find considering some of these art-related careers as possible leads towards an ideal situation for yourself.
-To learn more about any of these alternative art careers subscribe to Art Marketing News.
-You’ll get a PDF of this report with insights and advice on how to live your best life in art and business.
+If you are not yet ready to move into a full-time art career, I hope you find that considering some art-related careers as possible leads towards an ideal situation for yourself.
+To learn more about alternative art careers, subscribe to Art Marketing News.
+You’ll get a PDF of this report with insights and advice on living your best life in art and business.

 ARTISTS | FASHION, APPAREL & TEXTILES |